jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-The covering form of AoC asserts the existence of what mathematical object?
+The covering form of AC asserts the existence of what mathematical object?
 Back: A function.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1743376072893-->